FTHPC/Correlation_Compressibility/README.md

 This Github repo should be cloned in the following location: ```$HOME/Correlation_Compressibility/``` This location is also referenced as the ```COMPRESS_HOME``` environment variable.

-A dataset folder called 'datasets' should be in the following location: ```$HOME/Correlation_Compressibility/datasets/```
+A dataset folder called 'datasets' should be in the following location: ```$HOME/Correlation_Compressibility/datasets/```.

-Clone the repo.
-Make sure to install/load git-lfs first
+Clone the repo but make sure to install or load `git-lfs` first.

 ```bash
 # install/module load git-lfs, needed to download example_data for building the container